gloriabenoit/DNAnexus-GWAS/docs/index.md

 This tutorial assumes that you already have a researcher account on the UKBiobank site, and have access to a DNAnexus project.
 If not, please [create an account](https://ams.ukbiobank.ac.uk/ams/signup), and once it has been validated, create an account on [UKB-RAP](https://ukbiobank.dnanexus.com/register) with your UK Biobank credentials to access DNAnexus.
 To setup your first project, please check the [official documentation on the matter](https://dnanexus.gitbook.io/uk-biobank-rap/getting-started/quickstart/creating-a-project).

-This tutorial will guide you through every step needed in order to perform a basic GWAS using whole genome sequences for chromosome 1 to 22 for both [PLINK2](https://www.cog-genomics.org/plink/2.0/) and [regenie](https://rgcgithub.github.io/regenie/).
+This tutorial will guide you through every step needed in order to perform a basic GWAS using whole genome sequences for chromosome 1 to 22 for both [PLINK2](https://www.cog-genomics.org/plink/2.0/) and [Regenie](https://rgcgithub.github.io/regenie/).
 In order to parallelize the analyses, we will perform 22 different GWAS, one for each chromosome, and combine the results locally to reduce cost.

-> PLINK2 is the most basic and simple tool to perform a GWAS, while regenie is a bit more advanced.
+> PLINK2 is the most basic and simple tool to perform a GWAS, while Regenie is a bit more advanced.
 > If you need to choose only one, please perform the [PLINK2 tutorial](plink.md), as it is simpler, quicker and way cheaper to complete.

 As an example, we will perform a linear regression on the **BMI index** ([21001](https://biobank.ndph.ox.ac.uk/ukb/field.cgi?id=21001)) using **whole genome sequencing data**, specifically the **DRAGEN WGS 500k release** (`/Bulk/DRAGEN WGS/`, data release *v19.1*) and the **GraphTyper WGS 200k release** (`/Bulk/Previous WGS releases/GATK and GraphTyper WGS/`, data release *v15.1*).